This Student Built a Free Dollar Cost Averaging Bot for Crypto and Beat the Competition

 S: I think it’s the easiest trading strategy for people who love the crypto tech and see the value it presents a decade from now.
 It makes the most sense to DCA into crypto projects because no one knows its true value in this current market.
 One moment BTC is flirting with 70K and the next moment it’s flirting with 40k.
 To remove all emotions and impulses when it comes to crypto investing, I think DCA is the best approach.

-Not to mention it appeals to everyone in the crypto community no matter how long they’ve been in it because it’s always easier, more reliable and safer to set a DCA schedule and forget about it.
-Very few traders make a life-changing profit chasing different coins, day trading and focusing on the day to day movements.
-Many find their life-changing profits from having a well thought out DCA plan and schedule.
+Not to mention it appeals to everyone in the crypto community no matter how long they’ve been in it because it’s always easier, more reliable, and safer to set a DCA schedule and forget about it.
+Very few traders make a life-changing profit chasing different coins, day trading, and focusing on day-to-day movements.
+Many find their life-changing profits from having a well-thought-out DCA plan and schedule.
 Building wealth doesn’t happen overnight, it takes years of careful planning and patience.

 That is what I want to bring forward to the crypto community.
-A simple straightforward “set and forget” investing tool that lets them build wealth on the timeline of years.
+A simple straightforward “set and forget” investing tool that lets them build wealth over the timeline of years.

 🔥How are you doing today, and what does the future look like?
 Let’s talk numbers!